Given that Hanukkah is right around the corner, I thought it would be fun to share this delicious potato pancake recipe.

 I like to serve them with applesauce, sour cream, and a sprinkle of chives.

 POTATO PANCAKE RECIPE (LATKES) Makes about 16 potato pancakes Total Time: 50 min

 - 1 pound yukon gold potatoes (about 3 medium sized potatoes)

 - 1 egg

 - 3 tablespoons chopped chives

-Russet potatoes make great potato pancakes, but I hate peeling potatoes, so I use always use Yukon Golds.
+Russet potatoes make great potato pancakes, but I hate peeling potatoes, so I always use Yukon Golds -- this is our special potato!
 The skin is light and thin, and you can skip right to the grating.
 Grate the potato with long strokes so you can get long strands.
 As you finish each potato, move the gratings to large bowl of ice water.